JohnHenrySplitMyHeart/bikesanity/README.md

 ### What is this?

 In this repository is the complete code needed to download, extract, interpret, and export - in an attractive, completely new and _mobile friendly_ HTML format - bicycle touring journals available in the popular [crazyguyonabike.com](https://www.crazyguyonabike.com) (CGOAB) website.
+You can also convert your journals to PDF format (**new!**) or to a JSON data structure for transfer to other cycle touring platforms.

 You can use it download and create backups of your journals, to interpret them into a form where the content is easier to extract, and to re-format them in various formats readable offline.